 You will typically pay a fee and may need to provide a medical report if requested.

-Even if you hold an EU driving license that remains valid for an unlimited period, you still have to renew your license for a Portuguese one, two years after changing your official place of residence.
+Even if you hold an EU driving license that remains valid for an unlimited period, you still must renew your license for a Portuguese one, two years after changing your official place of residence.

 Portuguese driver’s licenses: for non-EU citizens